How to Cache in Mobile Hybrid IoT Networks?

-In this section, we characterize the optimal throughput--delay trade-off of the content-centric mobile hybrid network by optimally selecting the replication sets ${\lbrace A_m \rbrace}^M_{m=1}$ and ${\lbrace B_m \rbrace}^M_{m=1}$.
+In this section, we characterize the order-optimal throughput--delay trade-off of the content-centric mobile hybrid IoT network by optimally selecting the replication sets ${\lbrace A_m \rbrace}^M_{m=1}$ and ${\lbrace B_m \rbrace}^M_{m=1}$ in terms of scaling laws.
 We first introduce our problem formulation in terms of maximizing the throughput--delay trade-off.
-Then, we propose a content replication strategy that jointly finds the number of replicas cached at mobile nodes and SBSs, thus leading to the optimal throughput--delay trade-off of our content-centric mobile hybrid network.
+Then, we propose a content replication strategy that jointly finds the number of replicas cached at mobile devices and static FAPs, thus leading to the order-optimal throughput--delay trade-off of our network.
 Finally, We validate our analysis by numerically showing our optimal solution to the cache allocation problem.